furkansarikaya/FS.Transport.AMQP/docs/producer.md

 # Producer Guide

-This guide covers everything you need to know about producing messages with FS.RabbitMQ, from basic publishing to advanced enterprise patterns.
+This guide covers everything you need to know about producing messages with FS.StreamFlow, from basic publishing to advanced enterprise patterns.

 ## 📋 Table of Contents